Version2beta/version2beta/src/articles/mob_programming.md

 We spend about three hours total with the language before breaking into mobs.
 We spend 90 minutes in an interactive Elixir shell (the Elixir REPL), and another 90 minutes on test driven development in Elixir.
 This is not enough time for even experienced developers to learn a new language, and these workshops are designed for people who aren't experienced developers.
 We cannot expect any of them to enter a mob knowing what they're doing.

 While most participants are new developers, I do accept a handful of more experienced developers at the workshop.
 Every time we've scheduled one, we hear from people with more experience who really, really want to learn Elixir.
-I usually say yes but insist they understand that the workshop is for new developers, and that the discussion will be tailored to the experience level of the group.
+I usually say yes, but insist they understand that the workshop is for new developers, and that the discussion will be tailored to the experience level of the group.
 Developers with more experience may be welcome, but in supporting roles only.

 This is kind of neat, actually.
 We get experienced coaches for the new developers who are also sharing the experience of learning a new language.
 Once we break into mobs, the mobs are on their own.
 It's not an instructional environment, it's a production environment.
 They have a project to produce - a real one, something they could take to market with more work - in less than six hours.